-- Since there is no “best” pre-law major, choose to concentrate in a discipline which holds genuine interest for you and in which you will be motivated to produce your best work.
+- Choose to concentrate in a discipline which holds genuine interest for you and in which you will be motivated to produce your best work.

 - Seek breadth in your undergraduate program keeping in mind the need to hone your writing skills and your abilities of logical analysis.

-Admissions Committees at law schools look at your GPA (grade point average) and your score on the LSAT (Law School Admissions Test).
-Beyond that they look for a program of studies that was designed to develop basic skills and insights in:
+Admissions Committees at law schools primarily consider your cumulative GPA (grade point average) and your score on the LSAT (Law School Admissions Test).
+These are the two most important factors that they consider.
+Beyond these, admissions committees seek students who have developed strong skills in:

 - the ability to think deductively, inductively, and by analogy